kozgunov/modelling-research/README.md

 This README template is comprehensive and should cover all necessary aspects of your project to inform and engage users.
 Adjust the content as necessary to fit your project's specific needs or constraints.

+DeepSight: Advanced Object Detection in Maritime Environments

+Project Overview

+DeepSight is a machine learning project that leverages YOLOv8n, a powerful object detection model, for analyzing maritime environments.
+The goal of this project is to identify and classify objects such as buoys, vessel numbers, models with numbers, models without numbers, and trails left by vessels.
+This solution aims to enhance maritime safety by providing real-time insights using computer vision techniques.

+Features

+Object Detection: Detects and classifies 5 different classes related to maritime objects.

+Real-Time Analysis: Capable of analyzing images in real-time for immediate feedback.

+Training and Customization: Includes training scripts for customizing the model with new data.

+Deployment Ready: Can be deployed using Flask, Docker, or cloud services for real-time inference.

+Classes Detected

+Buoy

+Number

+Model with number

+Model without number

+Trail after the model

+Installation

+Prerequisites

+Python 3.8 or higher

+PyTorch 1.7 or higher

+CUDA Toolkit 12.4 (optional, if using GPU)

+torchvision, PIL, numpy, matplotlib

+Setting Up the Environment

+Clone the repository:

+Install required libraries:

+Set up CUDA (if available):
+Ensure that CUDA is installed and properly configured for GPU acceleration.

+Usage

+Training the Model

+To train the model and save checkpoints after each epoch:

+This command will train the model using the specified training data and save checkpoints to the provided directory.

+Analyzing an Image

+To analyze a single image and visualize detections:

+The command will analyze the provided image and display detected objects with bounding boxes and labels.

+Processing and Saving Multiple Images

+To process a folder of images and save the results to an output directory:

+This command will iterate over all images in the input directory, analyze them, and save the output images with detected objects to the output directory.

+Deployment

+Local Deployment Using Flask

+To deploy the model as an API for real-time inference using Flask:

+This will start a Flask server where you can POST images for detection at /predict.

+Docker Deployment

+You can package the application into a Docker container for easy deployment:

+Build Docker Image:

+Run the Docker Container:

+Cloud Deployment

+Deploy the model using cloud services such as AWS, Azure, or Google Cloud for scalability and reliability.
+Recommended options include:

+AWS EC2 for persistent servers.

+AWS Lambda for serverless, on-demand inference.

+Potential Improvements

+Data Augmentation: Improve model robustness with more data augmentation techniques like random flips, rotations, and color adjustments.

+Hyperparameter Optimization: Use tools like Optuna to optimize learning rates, batch sizes, and other hyperparameters.

+Model Ensembling: Use multiple models to increase accuracy and robustness in predictions.

+API Integration: Implement RESTful APIs using Flask or FastAPI for easy integration into other systems.

+Contributing

+We welcome contributions!
+If you have suggestions or improvements, feel free to fork the repository and submit a pull request.
+Please make sure to document any new features or changes to maintain code clarity.

+License

+This project is licensed under the MIT License.
+See the LICENSE file for details.

+Contact

+For questions, suggestions, or support, please contact your_email@example.com.

+Acknowledgements

+Ultralytics YOLOv8: This project uses the YOLOv8 model, an advanced object detection system developed by Ultralytics.

+PyTorch: PyTorch is the primary framework used for training and inference.

+Thank you for using DeepSight!
+We hope this project helps you in analyzing maritime environments with greater accuracy and efficiency.